Find Catholic Senior Living in Massachusetts

 The average cost for Catholic assisted living facilities in Massachusetts are high compared to the rest of the US by more than $1,600 per month.
 With an average monthly rate of $5,600 this is actually one of the more expensive destinations for assisted living care.
 However, there are more reasonable prices to be found.
 For example, on the western border of the state, in Pittsfield, MA, the average monthly rate is just $3,013 so it is possible to find more budget friendly options in this state.

-Amenities in Catholic Assisted Living Communities in Massachusetts
+Catholic Assisted Living Communities in Massachusetts - Amenities

 So, what tips can we offer that will help you identify Catholic assisted living facilities from all of the others?
 Let’s start with one you might be tempted to use but will not work.
 You can’t assume, based on the name, that the assisted living center is Catholic.
 Take St. Antoine Residence as an example.
 This is actually a multi-faith residence where many faiths are welcome.
 That isn’t necessarily a bad thing but it isn’t Catholic.